 You’ve seen word walls in classrooms for years, but is it time to add a sound wall to your classroom?
 Wait … what is a sound wall?
-An easy way to organize all those different sounds (also known as phonemes) for students, sound walls are taking elementary schools by storm.
+An easy way to organize all those different sounds (also known as phonemes) for students, sound walls are taking American schools by storm — and in some districts, they’ve replaced the word wall entirely.

 What Is a Sound Wall?